Why does an object weigh more at sea level by the ocean than it d... | Study Prep in Pearson+

 Multiple Choice

-Why does an object weigh more at sea level by the ocean than it does at the top of a mountain?
+Why does an object weigh more at sea level by the ocean than it does at the top of a mountain, assuming the object's mass remains constant?

 A